 Cellular comes at the same price as the Landline system- $30 a month when paid for month-to-month, or $300 for the year with an annual payment.

 Mobile GPS is a portable device designed for active seniors who often spend time outside of the home unsupervised.
 It is an all-in-one device that users wear as a neck pendant.
 It is water resistant so it can get wet in the rain, but it is not designed for in-shower use.
 The battery lasts up to 14 days between charges.

 This mobile device costs $45 a month when paid for monthly, or $400 for the year, bringing the monthly cost down to $33.33 a month.

 |Battery Life||24-hour backup||24-hour backup||14 days|

 |Fall Detection||Not available||Not available||Not available|

-QMedic works with a U.S.-based, third-party monitoring service to provide emergency support for all of its devices.
-The call centers are located in Utah and Idaho.
-Operators have access to all users’ emergency contact list, as well as the user’s emergency instructions.
-Users have the choice of having operators call their preferred contact or emergency services as their first course of action when the user needs assistance.
+QMedic works with a U.S.-based, third-party monitoring service to provide emergency support for all of its devices, which has call centers in Utah and Idaho.
+Operators have access to all users’ emergency contact lists as well as the user’s emergency instructions.
+Additionally, QMedic offers users a choice of having their emergency calls directed to the monitoring center, or directly to their loved ones or caregiver.